 Neatishead has a particular character worthy of conservation.
 The Conservation Area at Neatishead was originally designated in 1975 and the document last appraised in 2011.
-This re-appraisal (2024) aims to bring the document in line with current Historic England guidance, examines the historic settlement and special character of Neatishead, reviews the boundaries of the Conservation Area and suggests areas where enhancements could be made.
-It also identifies buildings that contribute to the character of the Conservation Area.
-Where they sit within the Broads Authority area it is hoped that they will be Locally Listed and within North Norfolk District Council's area they will be considered locally identified heritage assets.
+This re-appraisal (2025) aims to bring the document in line with current Historic England guidance, examines the historic settlement and special character of Neatishead, reviews the boundaries of the Conservation Area and suggests areas where enhancements could be made.
+It also identifies buildings that contribute to the character of the Conservation Area and it is hoped they will be locally listed.